jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

 This page tells you all you need to know to get connected to PubRouter using this approach.

-The inteface is built on the SWORDv2 specification, which you can [read about here](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html)
+The interface is built on the SWORDv2 specification, which you can [read about here](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html)

 The PubRouter SWORD2 service endpoint is: